-■ If the burner is shut off during operation at temperatures above 1000°F (538°C), provisions must be made to provide an adequate amount of flowing combustion air to keep the burner internal components cool.
+If the burner is shut off during operation at temperatures above 1000°F (538°C), provisions must be made to provide an adequate amount of flowing combustion air to keep the burner internal components cool.

 The control methodology is the basis for the rest of the design process.
-Once it is known what the system will look like, the components that are in it can be selected.
+Once it is known what the system will look like, the components can be selected.
 The control methodology chosen depends on the type of process to be controlled.
+All methods employ a heat exchanger and eductor per zone